International Yacht Training Worldwide: International Certificate of Competence - ICC

-International Certificate of Competence Also referred to as International Certificate of Competency, may be required to operate a vessel in EU waters, both coastal and internal.
-It is a certificate which is similar to an International Drivers License.
+International Certificate of Competence Also referred to as International Certificate of Competency, is intended to provide evidence of competence when requested by officials in foreign countries.
+It is often required to operate a vessel in EU waters, both coastal and internal.

-An International Certificate of Competence (ICC) is a certificate which may be issued to anyone who has successfully completed certain national boating licenses or met the ICC Standards of Knowledge and practical competencies.
+An International Certificate of Competence (ICC) is a certificate which may be issued to anyone who has successfully completed certain national boating licenses or met the ICC Standards of Knowledge and practical competencies under UN Resolution 40.
 Almost all member states within the European Union have accepted the IYT World ICC.

 Although only guaranteed to be accepted in countries that have adopted the relevant UN Resolution 40, the ICC is a useful document to carry and will generally be accepted where proof of competence is required.

 In general terms an ICC is required for the inland waterways of Europe and for inland and coastal waters of Mediterranean countries.
-For the coastal waters of Northern Europe the ICC is generally not required, however to all of these generalisations there are exceptions.
+For the coastal waters of Northern Europe the ICC is generally not required, however to all of these generalizations there are exceptions.